mgasperini/introduction-to-numpy/python-list-and-numpy-array/84-Compare Python List and NumPy Array.md

 ```

-* You can observe here that the time taken by the python list to do the element-wise sum is much much more than the NumPy arrays.
+* You can observe here that the time taken by the python list to do the element-wise sum is much more than the NumPy arrays.